Visas and Money in The Seychelles: What You Need to Know

 There are some reports that shops, restaurants and bars will charge foreigners more money than locals.
 Remember that you can bargain if you use euros, so you might be able to cut a deal every once in a while.
 Excursions and activities cost a lot, too, so plan your daily outings accordingly.

-Get a travel insurance quote for Seychelles
+Get an instant travel insurance quote for Seychelles

 Travel Insurance